Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Strongly Noetherian Adic Spaces

-\begin{thm} Let $X=\Spa (A, A^+)$ be a topologically finite type affinoid adic $S=(R, R^+)$-space with an $S$-action of a finite group $G$.
+\begin{thm} Let $(R, R^+)$ be a strongly noetherian complete Tate-Huber pair and $X=\Spa (A, A^+)$ a topologically finite type affinoid adic $S=\Spa(R, R^+)$-space with an $S$-action of a finite group $G$.
 Then the natural morphism $\phi\colon X/G \to Y=\Spa \left(A^G, A^{+G}\right)$ is an isomorphism over $S$.
-In particular, $X/G$ is topologically finite type affinoid adic $S$-space. \end{thm} We adapt the proofs of Proposition~\ref{prop:alg-geometric-quotient-affine}~and~\ref{prop:formal-geometric-quotient-affine}.
+In particular, $X/G$ is a topologically finite type affinoid adic $S$-space. \end{thm} We adapt the proofs of Proposition~\ref{prop:alg-geometric-quotient-affine}~and~\ref{prop:formal-geometric-quotient-affine}.
 However, there are certain complications due to the presence of higher rank points.
 Namely, there are usually many different points $v\in \Spa\left(A, A^{+}\right)$ with the same support $\mathfrak p$.
-Thus in order to study fibers of the map $X \to Y$ we need to work harder than in algebraic and formal setups. \begin{proof} {\it Step 0.
+Thus in order to study fibers of the map $X \to Y$ we need to work harder than in the algebraic and formal setups. \begin{proof} {\it Step 0.
 Preparation}: The $S$-action of $G$ on $\Spa(A, A^+)$ induces an $(R, R^+)$-action of $G$ on $(A, A^+)$.
 By Corollary~\ref{cor:adic-invariants-finitely-generated}, $(A^G, A^{+, G})$ is topologically finite type over $(R, R^+)$.
 In particular, $Y=\Spa(A^G, A^{+, G})$ is an adic space\footnote{The structure presheaf $\O_Y$ is a sheaf on $Y$ by \cite[Theorem 2.5]{H1}.}, and it is topologically finite type over $S$.

-Now we recall that there is a natural map of valuation spaces $p'\colon \Spv A \to \Spv A^G$, where $\Spv A$ (resp. $\Spv A^G$) is the set of {\it all} valuations on the ring $A$ (resp. $A^G$).
+Now we recall that there is a natural map of valuative spaces $p'\colon \Spv A \to \Spv A^G$, where $\Spv A$ (resp. $\Spv A^G$) is the set of {\it all} valuations on the ring $A$ (resp. $A^G$).
 We have the commutative diagram

 with the upper vertical maps being the forgetful maps and the lower vertical maps being the maps that send a valuation to its support.

 {\it Step 1.
 The natural map $p'\colon \Spv A \to \Spv A^G$ is surjective and $G$ acts transitively on fibers:} Recall that data of a valuation $v\in \Spv A$ is the same as data of a prime ideal $\mathfrak p_v \subset A$ (its support) and a valuation ring $R_v \subset k(\mathfrak p)$.